Medicare Made Easier

 Medicare Supplement insurance policies sold after January 1, 2016 aren’t allowed to include prescription drug coverage.
 If you want prescription drug coverage you can join a Medicare Prescription Drug Plan (Part D). |

-It’s illegal for anyone to sell you a Medigap policy if you have a Medicare Advantage Plan, unless you’re switching back to original Medicare. |
+It’s illegal for anyone to sell you a Medigap policy if you have a Medicare Advantage Plan, unless you’re switching back to original Medicare or simply ask a Medicare insurance broker with regards to the rules of your policies. |

 Medicare Advantage Plans